A plant that completes its entire life cycle (growth, reproduction, death) in one season.

 Another name for the leaves and stems of a potato plant.

-A plant that dies back in the winter and becomes dormant by means of underground rootstocks or a woody base.
+A non-woody perennial plant, often dying back in the winter and becoming dormant by means of underground rootstocks or a woody base.
 Growth resumes in the spring.

 Calcium compounds, often applied to lower the pH of the soil (make it more alkaline); particularly useful when growing brassicas (cabbages, broccoli etc) to prevent club root disease.